uvic-virtual/uvic-virtual.github.io/README.md

 UVic Virtual is the University of Victoria's student-led virtual and augmented reality club.

-We aim to help all UVic students learn to build quality VR tools, experiences and games.
-We are partnered with 4 on-campus locations that offer student access to VR equipment.
-Our members have varying levels of experience, but most of us are in very early stages of learning VR.
-Peer learning is crucial for the success of our club and we aim to develop our core competencies as we work on our projects.
+We aim to help UVic students learn to build quality VR tools, experiences and games.
+We are partnered with 4 on-campus labs that offer student access to VR equipment.
+Our members have varying levels of experience, and we share a passion for innovation, dynamic learning and asking questions.
+We learn from each other and develop our core competencies as we work together on club projects.

 ## Join us?